bartvanhoey/FunctionalCSharp/README.md

 ### Filter (=Where in Linq)

+Where, filters the inner value(s) of a structure according to a given predicate

 ### Bind (=SelectMany in Linq) : Takes an upward-crossing function

-Bind takes a container C<T> and a Container-returning-function f with signature (T -> C<R>) and applies the function to the inner value, and flattens the result (returns a C<R>) to avoid producing a nested container
+Bind takes a container C<T> (elevated value) and a container-returning-function (upward-crossing function) (T -> C<R>) and applies the function to the inner value, and flattens the result (returns a C<R>) to avoid producing a nested container

 Bind: (C<T>, (T -> C<R>)) -> C<R>